ckaestne/seai/assignments/project.md

 * [ ] 10pt: The report contains a description of the data used and the learning technique selected.
 The text explains why this approach was chosen.
 The described chosen approach matches the problem.
 * [ ] 10pt: A link to the implementation of the learning step is provided.
 The implementation matches the description and addresses the learning problem.
-* [ ] 5pt each (up to 25pt): The report describes metrics and operationalization of the five qualities.
+* [ ] 6.25pt each (up to 20pt): The report describes metrics and operationalization of the four qualities.
 Each metric is clearly defined and the description is sufficient to independently measure the quality.
 A pointer to implementation of each measurement is provided.
 The results of the measure are reported and match to the metric description and the models.
 * [ ] 5pt: The report argues which of the compared models should be used in production.
 * [ ] 10pt: The report contains a description of the prediction service and explains how a ranking is computed.
 * [ ] 10pt: A link to the implementation of the prediction service is provided.
 The implementation matches the description and serves ranked recommendations.